'Cleveland Made Out Like Bandits': NBA Insiders Love Kyrie Deal for Cavs

 This seemed to be the consensus among the NBA coaches and scouts who spoke with Bleacher Report following the deal Tuesday night.
 For one, it allows the Cavs to take another shot at the Golden State Warriors while also protecting their future.
 They're essentially swapping a score-first, no-defense stud point guard for another.
 Thomas also doesn't take issue with playing alongside LeBron James, which of course helped fuel Irving's trade request, according to ESPN's Brian Windhorst.

-In addition, they're also getting a championship-level starting wing and a likely lottery pick to act as insurance in case James—and Thomas, to a lesser extent—elect to bolt in unrestricted free agency next summer.
+In addition, they're getting a championship-level starting wing and a likely lottery pick to act as insurance in case James—and Thomas, to a lesser extent—elect to bolt in unrestricted free agency next summer.

 "They improved their depth and are in a position to win the East still, while also setting themselves up for the future," said an Eastern Conference scout.
 "I give lots of credit to Koby Altman.
 That's hard to do."